viewtool/I2C_Adapter/Labview_USB_GPIO_Test/README.md

 # GPIO_Test
-An Labview project to test GPIO.
+A Labview project to test GPIO.